Fob James: Education, football, and early career

-James was born in Lanett, Alabama, the son of Rebecca (née Ellington) and Forrest Hood James.
-Named after his father, he was nicknamed "Fob" as a boy.
+James was born in Lanett, Alabama, the son of Rebecca (née Ellington) James (1907 - 1999) and Forrest Hood James (1905 - 1973).
+Named after his father, James was nicknamed "Fob" as a boy.
+His maternal grandparents were Calvin Sidney Ellington (1871 - 1958) and Sue Reese Robertson (1872 - 1959).
+They married in 1904.
+Calvin, known by his nickname of "Cal" was a commercial traveler who sold dry goods.
+In addition, he was also a farmer.
+Calvin died on November 1, 1958 at the age of 87, and Sue died the next year on October 2, 1959, also at the age of 87.
+Calvin and Sue were buried at Rosemere Cemetery in Opelika, Lee County, Alabama.

 After graduation in 1952 from Baylor School, a private high school in Chattanooga, Tennessee, James entered Auburn University, where he played football for head coach Ralph "Shug" Jordan.
 In 1955 James was named All-American as a halfback.
 He received a civil engineering degree in 1957.
 During the 1956 season, he played professional football in Canada as a member of the Montreal Alouettes.
 He entered the US Army and served two years as a lieutenant in the Corps of Engineers.

 From 1958 to 1959, James worked as a heavy construction engineer with Burford-Toothaker Tractor Company in Montgomery, Alabama.
 He had married and started a family.
 In 1959, his second born, Gregory Fleming James, was diagnosed with cystic fibrosis.
 Needing more money to pay medical bills, James left Montgomery in 1960 to take a job as construction superintendent with Laidlaw Contracting Company, a road-paving company in Mobile.

 In 1961, James decided that he could earn a living from the manufacture of plastic-coated barbells.
 In 1962, he founded Diversified Products Inc., a manufacturer of fitness equipment; it was known for the plastic-disc barbells filled with "Orbatron," which DP patented.
 The company name was changed to "Diversified Products Corporation" after originally being called Health-Disc Inc. In addition to physical fitness equipment, the company manufactured ballasts and counterweights for farms, industry and trucking.
-James founded DP in his basement and, over the next 15 years, the company ultimately grew to employ 1,500 people with plants in Opelika, AL; Los Angeles, and Toronto, with sales of about $1 billion annually.
+James founded DP in his basement and, over the next 15 years, the company ultimately grew to employ 1,500 people with plants in Opelika, AL, Los Angeles, and Toronto, with sales of about $1 billion annually.
 James served as the CEO of DP until 1977, when it was bought by the Liggett Group.

 James's son Gregory died of cystic fibrosis at the age of eight.
-In 1981 James established the Gregory Fleming James Cystic Fibrosis Research Center at the University of Alabama at Birmingham, named in his honor.
+In 1981, James established the Gregory Fleming James Cystic Fibrosis Research Center at the University of Alabama at Birmingham, named in his honor.
 James played an integral role in the establishment of the center.

 From 1972 to 1974, James served as president of the Alabama Citizens for Transportation, a statewide committee that developed a twenty-year highway program.
 This was subsequently adopted by the Alabama Legislature.